Miss Seed, Mrs Stuckey, Mrs Topham, Mrs Madden, Mrs Taylor and Mrs Yasin would like to welcome you to Reception!

 Look at Our Learning!

-Here are some photographs of the fun activities the children have been engaged in so far linked to our topic 'What do I know about me?' -
+Here are some photographs of the fun activities the children have been engaged in so far linked to our topic 'Why are there so many leaves on the ground?' -